hunterxcobby/alx-low_level_programming/0x00-hello_world/README.md

 - Created a file called 3-name under this directory.
 - Used the VI text editor to write my script in the file.
-- Checked my code with the betty linter to check if my code meets the standard
+- Checked my code with the Betty linter to check if my code meets the standard
 - Executed it with the './' command.

 ### 4. Hello, puts

-In this task, I was asked to write a C program that prints exactly **"Programming is like building a multilingual puzzle**, followed by a new line.The author specified these;
+In this task, I was asked to write a C program that prints exactly **"Programming is like building a multilingual puzzle**, followed by a new line.
+The author specified these;

-- [x] Use the function puts
+- [x] Use the function that puts
 - [x] You are not allowed to use printf
 - [x] Your program should end with the value 0
 File Name: 4-puts.c